lee-blake/ask-astraois/README.md

 ## Building, Installing, and Running
 ### Building
 To build the project, complete the following steps:
-- Clone the project from Github into IntelliJ
+- Clone the project from GitHub into IntelliJ
-- Suppress the warnings detailed [here]{#project-warnings}
+- Suppress the warnings detailed below
 - Run the following Gradle tasks in order to ensure the distribution is correct:
   1. `clean` (only if not the first time building)
   2. `build`